datatyro/site/datascience.md

 * scikit-learn has an entire module, [sklearn.cluster](http://scikit-learn.org/stable/modules/clustering.html), that contains several clustering algorithms including **KMeans** and the Ward hierarchical clustering algorithm (which uses a different criterion for merging clusters than ours did).

 * [SciPy](http://www.scipy.org/) has two clustering models: scipy.cluster.vq, which does k-means, and scipy.cluster.hierarchy, which has a variety of hierarchical clustering algorithms.

+## 21.Natural Language Processing
+* [NLTK](http://www.nltk.org/) is a popular library of NLP tools for Python.
+It has its own entire [book](http://www.nltk.org/book/), which is available to read online.

+- [gensim](http://radimrehurek.com/gensim/) is a Python library for topic modeling, which is a better bet than our from-scratch model.

+- [spaCy](https://spacy.io/) is a library for “Industrial Strength Natural Language Processing in Python” and is also quite popular.
+- Andrej Karpathy has a famous blog post, “[The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)”, that’s very much worth reading.

+- My day job involves building [AllenNLP](https://allennlp.org/), a Python library for doing NLP research.
+(At least, as of the time this book went to press, it did.)
+The library is quite beyond the scope of this book, but you might still find it interesting, and it has a cool interactive demo of many state-of-the-art NLP models.